julianferrone/forsp/README.md

 ### julianferrone.com

-You can try out the interpreter at [my personal website](https://forsp.julianferrone.com/).
+You can try out the VM at [my personal website](https://forsp.julianferrone.com/).

 It runs 100% client-side -- no data is collected (besides Nginx access logs) and